colbycheese55/FileEncrypter/README.md

 **Flags:** add flags after the option with a dash, like `quit -ad`
 - `s`- Save changes to already registered files only, without adding new files
 - `a`- Save changes to files and add any new files
-- `r`- Remove access to this file from the current user, without deleting it
+- `r`- Remove access to this file from the current user, without deleting it.
+If no other users have access, the file will be deleted
 - `d`- Delete this file entirely, removing access from all users

 ## Other Operation Info